Parameter controller utilization techniques

 Since it is important to match the amount of change in parameters with the amount of change in motion, angular values can be on a 1/10 scale.

-Key value may exceed 100 when setting angles for leg rotation, etc.
+Key values may exceed 100 when you set angles for leg rotation, etc.

-In the model below, “heel rotation” has extremely small values ranging from -1.0 to 1.0, and there are large differences between the maximum and minimum values for “shin rotation,” so the optimal parameter may not be easily identified.
+In the model below, “heel rotation” has extremely small values ranging from −1.0 to 1.0, and there is a large difference between the maximum and minimum values with “shin rotation,” so the optimal parameter may not be fully identified.

 “Heel rotation” can also be adjusted to the actual angle values to reduce the calculation load and create a smooth movement.